 Both methamphetamine and Adderall have significant potential for abuse.
-While they share many similarities, they are not exactly the same drug.
+While they share many similarities, they are not the same drug.

 Methamphetamine (brand name: Desoxyn) is a central nervous system stimulant drug that is usually a white, bitter-tasting powder.
-Desoxyn is available in a pill form.
+Desoxyn is available in pill form.

 Crystal methamphetamine is a privately manufactured form of the drug that looks like bluish-white rocks or shards of glass.

 The methamphetamine manufactured by professional laboratories is used to treat ADHD (attention deficit hyperactivity disorder) and narcolepsy, a sleep disorder.

 Adderall is the brand name of a prescription medication that contains both of the drugs amphetamine and dextroamphetamine: two central nervous system stimulants.